Susan Rubio: Domestic violence legislation

-In February 2019, Rubio introduced SB 273, The Phoenix Act, a bill intended to help victims of domestic violence by lengthening the state of limitations from 3 to 5 years in certain cases and requiring additional police training on dealing with such cases.
+In February 2019, Rubio introduced SB 273, The Phoenix Act, a bill intended to help victims of domestic violence by lengthening the statute of limitations from 3 to 5 years in certain cases and requiring additional police training on dealing with such cases.
 It was signed into law.
 She also passed SB 316, which requires the number of the National Domestic Violence Hotline to be printed on the back of student ID cards.

 In 2020, she passed SB 1141, which allows domestic violence victims to use evidence of psychologically damaging or abusive behavior, commonly referred to as coercive control, as evidence in Family Court or criminal proceedings.

-2018 election results
+Corruption investigation

+In December 2024, a plea agreement was unsealed which revealed that somebody fitting Rubio's description was part of a cannabis-involved corruption investigation in 2018.
+Although she denied wrongdoing and was not specifically named, the Los Angeles Times reported that Rubio is the only person that fit the description of the person involved, namely "someone who was in a position to terminate the Baldwin Park city attorney in 2017 and 2018, and was running for state office through November of 2018" (Rubio was a Baldwin Park city councilor at the time, and had defeated a fellow councilor in the primary, making her the only person on the Baldwin Park city council to be running through November).
+Assemblyman Bill Essayli has called for an ethics investigation against Rubio, which was sent to the speakers of both the California Assembly and Senate.

+Electoral history

 Personal life

 Her ex-husband is former Assemblyman Roger Hernández, whom she divorced in 2016 after winning a restraining order due to allegations of several domestic violence incidents during their marriage, including "pushing, shoving, and choking" her.
 Her sister is California State Assemblywoman Blanca Rubio.

-Rubio resides in Baldwin Park, California.
+Rubio is a registered voter in Baldwin Park and lives in Sacramento where she owns property.